-Outlook: As viewed from almost any access, the Great Lakes look beautifully clear and tranquil, but in reality, they are in a state of flux and are being attacked from all sides, over and under the surface of the waters.
+Outlook: As you view the Great Lakes from almost any access, they generally look beautifully clear and tranquil but, in reality, they are in a state of dangerous flux and are being attacked from all corners, over and under the surface of the waters.
 The illustrations presented in this document make that abundantly clear and show there is much to be concerned about.
+As Trout Unlimited is most concerned with the restoration and protection of cold water streams and rivers, please note that the discussions described in this document may very well apply to those resources as well.

-But there is also good news.
-As the threats to the Great Lakes continue to grow on a seemingly daily basis, so too, literally hundreds of new innovative solutions are brought to us through science, research, and the good works of private and governmental organizations.
+But there is also good news!
+As the threats to the Great Lakes continue to grow on a seemingly daily basis, so too, literally hundreds of new innovative solutions are brought to us through science, research, and the good works of like-minded private and governmental organizations.
 The greatest challenge to the future health of the Great Lakes will be identifying and empowering stakeholders and decision makers to develop and implement new solutions in service of the ecological restoration of the Great Lakes.
+Many of these solutions will build on those discussed, developed, and implemented towards the end of the 20th century.
+TU is grateful for all those members and non-members who, in the past, began taking steps to protect the Great Lakes when they saw warning signs flash and unnatural changes happen.